lammps/lammps/doc/src/dump.rst

 styles, a single dump file is written in parallel via the MPI-IO library, which is part of the MPI standard for versions 2.0 and above.
 Using MPI-IO requires two steps.
-First, build LAMMPS with its MPIIO package installed, e.g.
+First, build LAMMPS with its MPIIO package installed, viz.,

 .. code-block:: bash

    make yes-mpiio    # installs the MPIIO package make mpi          # build LAMMPS for your platform

-Second, use a dump filename which contains ".mpiio".
-Note that it does not have to end in ".mpiio", just contain those characters.
+Second, use a dump filename which contains ".mpiio."
+Note that it does not have to end in ".mpiio," just contain those characters.
 Unlike MPI-IO restart files, which must be both written and read using MPI-IO, the dump files produced by these MPI-IO styles are identical in format to the files produced by their non-MPI-IO style